Gilead-BioStats/gsm/tests/testthat/_snaps/Make_Snapshot.md

     Code
       snapshot <- Make_Snapshot(lMeta = lMeta, lData = lData, lMapping = lMapping_edited,
         lAssessments = lAssessments_edited)
-    Warning <lifecycle_warning_deprecated>
-      Using `size` aesthetic for lines was deprecated in ggplot2 3.4.0. i Please use `linewidth` instead.
-      Using `size` aesthetic for lines was deprecated in ggplot2 3.4.0. i Please use `linewidth` instead.
-      Using `size` aesthetic for lines was deprecated in ggplot2 3.4.0. i Please use `linewidth` instead.
-      Using `size` aesthetic for lines was deprecated in ggplot2 3.4.0. i Please use `linewidth` instead.
-      Using `size` aesthetic for lines was deprecated in ggplot2 3.4.0. i Please use `linewidth` instead.
-      Using `size` aesthetic for lines was deprecated in ggplot2 3.4.0. i Please use `linewidth` instead.
-      Using `size` aesthetic for lines was deprecated in ggplot2 3.4.0. i Please use `linewidth` instead.
-      Using `size` aesthetic for lines was deprecated in ggplot2 3.4.0. i Please use `linewidth` instead.
-      Using `size` aesthetic for lines was deprecated in ggplot2 3.4.0. i Please use `linewidth` instead.
-      Using `size` aesthetic for lines was deprecated in ggplot2 3.4.0. i Please use `linewidth` instead.
-      Using `size` aesthetic for lines was deprecated in ggplot2 3.4.0. i Please use `linewidth` instead.
-      Using `size` aesthetic for lines was deprecated in ggplot2 3.4.0. i Please use `linewidth` instead.
-      Using `size` aesthetic for lines was deprecated in ggplot2 3.4.0. i Please use `linewidth` instead.
-      Using `size` aesthetic for lines was deprecated in ggplot2 3.4.0. i Please use `linewidth` instead.
-      Using `size` aesthetic for lines was deprecated in ggplot2 3.4.0. i Please use `linewidth` instead.
-      Using `size` aesthetic for lines was deprecated in ggplot2 3.4.0. i Please use `linewidth` instead.
-      Using `size` aesthetic for lines was deprecated in ggplot2 3.4.0. i Please use `linewidth` instead.
-      Using `size` aesthetic for lines was deprecated in ggplot2 3.4.0. i Please use `linewidth` instead.

 # bQuiet works as intended